WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/3-sharing-stories.md

 **[*¡Colores!*, "Authors Enrique Lamadrid and Moises Gonzales"](/catalog/cpb-aacip-d3439733e3a) (KNME-TV, Albuquerque, NM, September 7, 2019)**

-*¡Colores!*, "Authors Enrique Lamadrid and Moises Gonzales" tells an untold story of slavery, *Nación Genízara: Ethnogenesis, Place, and Identity in New Mexico* expands the understanding of New Mexico’s identity—with Enrique Lamadrid (Author and Distinguished Professor Emeritus of Spanish, The University of New Mexico) and Moises Gonzales (Author and President, Cañón de Carnué Land Grant).
+*¡Colores!*, "Authors Enrique Lamadrid and Moises Gonzales" tells an untold story of slavery, *Nación Genízara: Ethnogenesis, Place, and Identity in New Mexico*, which expands the understanding of New Mexico’s identity—with Enrique Lamadrid (Author and Distinguished Professor Emeritus of Spanish, The University of New Mexico) and Moises Gonzales (Author and President, Cañón de Carnué Land Grant).

 **[*Espejos de Aztlán*, "Tomás Atencio"](/catalog/cpb-aacip-a5bcc874366) (KUNM, Albuquerque, NM, April 20, 1985)**